 Question: Will faculty know the names of students coming to ROW?

-Answer: Faculty will be provided a list of students who made a reservation for each GOVS ROW event as soon as it is made available to CTL.
-Sometimes that list changes on the day of GOVS ROW event as students fail to attend, change their majors at check-in, or arrive without making a reservation for that day.
+Answer: Faculty/advisors can run a report in Visual Zen/VZ Orientation to produce a preview list of students who made a reservation for each GOVS R.O.W. event.
+Sometimes the list changes on the day of GOVS R.O.W. event as students fail to attend, change their majors at check-in, or arrive without making a reservation for that day.
 Therefore, the list provided to faculty advisors may not exactly match the students you will see.